krollobrocket/cision-block/readme.txt

 == Frequently Asked Questions ==

+= Where can I get the Premium version? =

+You can contact me by sending on an email to: [cisionblock@gmail.com](mailto:cisionblock@gmail.com).

 = Can I fetch more than the last 100 news? =

 You will need to use the **Pro** version to do this.